 Moringa(Moringa oleifera) also known as drumstick tree or horseradish tree is a native of India and it grows in tropical and subtropical regions.
 It is also known as a miracle tree and moringa health benefits major health benefits are due to a higher concentration of vitamins and minerals mainly vitamin C and Calcium and vitamin E.

 Moringa oleifera tree can withstand extreme conditions of drought and also frost which makes it more favorable to cultivate all around the world.
 Each and every part of the tree is extremely useful and beneficial therefore it’s helpful in almost every kind of health problem.

 Moringa Nutritional Composition

 - Amino acids – t’s the building block of proteins and the human body is 21% protein.

 - Vitamin A (Retinol) – Anti-oxidant, good for vision, Skin & mental health.

-- Vitamin B (B-Complex) – Also known as Vitamin B-Complex its combination of 8 vitamins ( B1, B1, B2, B3, B5, B6, B7, B9, B12), it helps in forming red blood cells and supports processes through which body converts food into energy.
+- Vitamin B (B-Complex) – Also known as Vitamin B-Complex its combination of 8 vitamins ( B1, B1, B2, B3, B5, B6, B7, B9, B12), it helps in forming red blood cells and supports processes through which the body converts food into energy.
 It’s fat Soluble

 - Vitamin C(Ascorbic Acid) – known as ascorbic acid, it helps in the formation of collagen, absorption of iron, strengthens the immune system, maintenance of bones, teeth, and cartilage.